kurbatov/firmata4j/README.md

 });
 ```

-To obtain more fine grained control we can subscribe to events of a particular
+To obtain more fine grained control you can subscribe to events of a particular
 pin.

 ```java